SolidifyDemo/MCP-Simple-Registry/README.md

 A Model Context Protocol (MCP) server registry that provides both a web interface and an API compatible with the [official MCP registry specification](https://registry.modelcontextprotocol.io/docs).

+## Registering on GitHub

+When registering this MCP registry on GitHub use `BASE_URL/api` as the registry URL (e.g. `https://mcp-registry.example.com/api`).
+If you don't keep the `/api` suffix, GitHub will not be able to find the registry endpoints.

 ## Features

 - 🔍 **Web Interface** - Browse and search MCP servers through a user-friendly UI